richardcpowelliii/richardcpowelliii.github.io/index.markdown

 We trained ARIMA models on 4 years of historical airline prices, and we added average hotel stay prices, holidays and local events, and a busyness index for Six Flags.

-It ended up winning us second place, and we were pretty proud of both the ideas and the execution.
+It ended up winning us second place, and we were pretty proud of both the idea and the execution.

 <img src="/assets/RHIX_Pic_2.png" alt="My team and me winning second place at Rowdyhacks IX.
 February 2024." title="My team and me winning second place at Rowdyhacks IX.
 February 2024." class="project-image"/>

 Check it out here*:

-<a href="https://deadpooldatesa.streamlit.app/" class="btn">deadpooldatesa.streamlit.app</a>
+<a href="https://deadpooldatesa.streamlit.app/" class="btn">PerfectDateSA</a>

 **Note: Streamlit seems to have updated since we made this and looks like it broke some of the formatting.
 It looked nice when we presented it, I promise!*